-Wages: Employee would be paid 2/3 of their typical wages for the 2 weeks that Employee was caring for their parent as a Paid Sick Time benefit.
+Wages: Employee would be paid 2/3 of their typical wages (subject to the above-described caps) for the 2 weeks that Employee was caring for their parent as a Paid Sick Time benefit.

 Scenario 2: Long-time Employee of a private company with fewer than 500 employees travels to Washington for spring break, returns home, and then learns of a positive test in the area they stayed on spring break.
 Based on news reports and a health department press release, Employee believes they may have been in close proximity to one or more persons with a positive COVID-19 test.
 Employee and family self-isolate and wait to take the COVID-19 test.
 Employee eventually tests negative, but employee's 17 year old child tests positive.
-Employee is absent a total of two weeks for their own selfisolation and another one week caring for their child until the child makes a full recovery.
+Employee is absent a total of two weeks for their own self-isolation and another one week caring for their child until the child makes a full recovery.

-Wages: Employee would be paid 100% of their regular wages for the first 80 hours/2 weeks they were absent from work due to self-isolation due to their own exposure.
-Employee will also receive 2/3 of their typical wages for the third week while caring for their child under the Emergency Paid Leave amendment to the Family and Medical Leave Act.
+Wages: Employee would be paid 100% of their regular wages for the first 80 hours they were absent from work (subject to the above-described caps) due to self-isolation due to their own exposure.
+Employee will not be eligible for extended FMLA leave caring for the Employee's child beyond that two weeks, unless the child's school is also closed during that period.

 Scenario 3: Employee hired sixty days ago has three children and all three children have a school closure from March 13, 2020 through April 15, 2020.
 There has been no known exposure to the coronavirus or positive diagnoses of COVID-19 at the children's school.

-Wages: Employee would be eligible for payment of 2/3 of their wages during from March 13, 2020 to March 29, 2020 as paid sick time and 2/3 of their wages from March 30, 2020 to April 15, 2020 under the amended Family and Medical Leave Act.
+Wages: Employee would be eligible for payment of 2/3 of their wages during from March 13, 2020 to March 29, 2020 as paid sick time and 2/3 of their wages (all subject to the above-described caps) from March 30, 2020 to April 15, 2020 under the amended Family and Medical Leave Act.